IBM-Bluemix-Docs/IoT/org_migration.md

 ## Enable any required extensions
 {: #extensions}

-You must recreate any extensions that you have enabled in the Lite platform, such as links to {{site.data.keyword.messagehub}}, {{site.data.keyword.cloudant_short_notm}}, and Jasper in the new org.
+You must recreate any extensions that you have enabled in the Lite platform, such as links to {{site.data.keyword.messagehub}} and {{site.data.keyword.cloudant_short_notm} in the new org.

+**Important:** The {{site.data.keyword.messagehub}} and {{site.data.keyword.cloudant_short_notm}} extensions feature has been updated to use [Data Store Connectors (DSC)](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/platform/reference/dsc/index.html){: new_window}.
+For more information about migrating your service bindings to DSC, see [Migrating your service bindings](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/platform/reference/dsc/migration.html){: new_window} in the {site.data.keyword.iot_short_notm}} documentation.

 ## Migrating applications
 {: #application_migration}